GLOBAL MARKETS-Stocks shrug off rates risk as U.S. consumers spend

 DOLLAR ASCENDANT

-Around Asia, South Korea's Kospi .KS11 led gains with a 1.4% rise.
-The Hang Seng .HSI rose 0.7% and mainland Chinese stocks .SSEC were flat. .KR

-Australia's ASX 200 .AXJO, where companies are in the midst of earnings reporting, rose 0.9%.
-Wealth manager AMPAMP.AX led losers with a 34% annual profit drop that sent its struggling shares down 13%.
-A 26% gain in profit at telco Telstra TLS.AX drove the stock to a one-year high. .AX

-Elsewhere the repricing of the interest rates outlook is putting an end to a couple months of selling of the dollar in currency markets.
+While equities keep climbing, the repricing of the interest rates outlook is nevertheless putting the brakes on a couple months of selling of the dollar in currency markets.

 The U.S. dollar index =USD is eying a third weekly gain in a row - the longest streak since September, when the index was galloping towards a 20-year high.
 FRX/

-The Australian dollar AUD=D3 fell 0.5% and through its 50-day moving average to $0.6868 after a surprise rise in unemployment that also cooled bets on interest rate hikes.
+The Australian dollar AUD=D3 was knocked down $0.6868 after a surprise rise in unemployment that also cooled bets on interest rate hikes, but it drifted up to $0.6924 in afternoon trade.

 "The Aussie still has some support around the $0.6850/80 area, but with the U.S. dollar in the ascendancy, the Aussie is certainly looking vulnerable," said Rodrigo Catril, senior currency strategist at National Australia Bank in Sydney.

+Australia's equity market .AXJO, where companies are in the midst of earnings reporting, rose 0.8%.
+Wealth manager AMPAMP.AX led losers with a 34% annual profit drop that sent its struggling shares down 13%.
+A 26% gain in profit at telco Telstra TLS.AX drove the stock to a one-year high. .AX

 Commodities have struggled for traction as the dollar has gained.
-Brent crude futures LCOc1 were up 0.2% to $78.76 on Thursday.
-Gold XAU= was attempting to steady at $1,840 an ounce.
+Brent crude futures LCOc1 rose 50 cents to $85.89 a barrel.
+Gold XAU=, which pays no income and has been dragged down by rising Treasury yields, stabilised at $1,840 an ounce.

 World FX rates YTDhttp://tmsnrt.rs/2egbfVh